Efficient Symbolic Execution of Software under Fault Attacks: Introduction

 \section{Introduction}

+Fault injection is a technique that attackers often use in the context of embedded systems to violate the safety property of a software program by injecting hardware faults into the underlying CPU hardware.
+In practice, this has been accomplished using various physical mechanisms including clock glitching~\cite{ClockGlitch18}, voltage glitching~\cite{PowerGlitching05}, electromagnetic (EM) waves~\cite{OFlynn20}, and laser beams~\cite{LaserBeam03}.
+Prior studies~\cite{Bar-ElCNTW06,YuceSW18,GrycelS21,LiuSS24} have shown that such maliciously injected hardware faults can lead to abnormal behaviors in a software program that runs on top of the hardware.
+Furthermore, these abnormal program behaviors are often statistically predictable and, in some cases, are even somewhat controllable by attackers, e.g., in the form of targeted instruction skipping, where an \textsf{if}-statement that guards access to some sensitive data is skipped, thus leading to safety violations.

-Fault injection has long been recognized as a powerful technique for breaking the safety of a software program by injecting hardware faults, e.g., via voltage glitching~\cite{PowerGlitching05}, clock glitching~\cite{ClockGlitch18,ClockGlitch19}, or even the use of a laser beam~\cite{LaserBeam03}.
-Various prior works~\cite{Bar-ElCNTW06,YuceSW18,GrycelS21,LiuSS24} have shown that faults can lead to abnormal behaviors in software, e.g., in the form of instruction skipping and arbitrary data modification.
-The conventional techniques for studying the impact of fault attacks are hardware simulation, software simulation, and hardware-software co-simulation, but these techniques tend to be slow and suffer from limited coverage.
-This is because they work by checking one specific program input at a time.
-In contrast, symbolic analysis techniques are capable of simultaneously covering all program inputs and program paths, thus being significantly more efficient.
-However, existing symbolic techniques for fault analysis tend to suffer from inaccurate fault modeling and inefficient analysis algorithms.
+Conventional techniques for assessing the potential impact of such hardware fault injection attacks on the embedded software rely primarily on simulation techniques.
+Broadly speaking, these techniques include hardware simulation, software simulation, and hardware-software co-simulation.
+However, these simulation-based techniques tend to be slow.
+For example, hardware simulation requires the availability of a detailed model of the CPU, and the modeling of fault injection/propagation, often at the register-transfer level (RTL).
+RTL simulation is extremely slow.
+Furthermore, all simulation techniques suffer from limited behavior coverage, because they run the software program on the hardware model for one specific program input at a time.
+In contrast, symbolic execution-based techniques \emph{have the potential} to be more efficient by simultaneously covering all program inputs and execution paths, including all of the fault-induced execution paths, provided that the fault impact is modeled accurately.
+However, existing symbolic execution-based techniques for fault analysis tend to suffer from inaccurate fault modeling and inefficient fault analysis.